dmsul/site-source/content/pages/tutorial_git_3branches.rst

     * 7d6a299 -  (HEAD -> master) Added a variable to hello.py
     * 823459f -  Add hello.py

-Recall that :code:`HEAD` points to whatever we've checked out.
+Recall that :code:`HEAD` points to whatever we're currently working on (what have checked out).

-By checking out :code:`master`, Git has reverted our code project to be exactly like it was before we did our :code:`add-subroutine` commits.
+By checking out :code:`master`, Git has reverted our code directory to be exactly like it was before made our :code:`add-subroutine` commits.
 The new file :code:`superprinter.py` is gone:

 .. code-block:: shell-session